Keyboard shortcuts

 git paw status

 Displays the current session status, branches, CLIs, and worktree paths for the repository in the current directory.
+When the broker is enabled, also shows the broker URL and connected agent count.

 Usage: git-paw status